goradd/got/README.md

 write strings in go.
 Since the resulting template is go code, your template will be compiled to fast machine code.
 - **Easy to use**.
 The templates themselves are embedded into your go code.
-The template language is pretty simple; there are not many tags to learn.
+The template language is pretty simple and you can do a lot with only a few tags.
 You can switch into and out of go code at will.
 Tags are Mustache-like, so somewhat go idiomatic.
 - **Flexible**.
 The template language makes very few assumptions about the go environment it is in.
 Most template engines require you to call the template with a specific function signature. **GoT** gives you the freedom to call your templates how you want.
-- **Tranlsation Support**.
+- **Translation Support**.
 You can specify that you want to send your strings to a translator before output.
 - **Error Support**.
 You can call into go code that returns errors, and have the template stop at that point and return an error to your wrapper function.
 The template will output its text up to that point, allowing you to easily see where in the template the error occurred.
 - **Include Files**.
 Templates can include other templates.
-Specify a list of search directories for the include files, allowing you to put include files in a variety of locations, and have include files in one directory that override another directory.
+You can specify a list of search directories for the include files, allowing you to put include files in a variety of locations, and have include files in one directory that override another directory.
 - **Custom Tags**.
 You can define named fragments that you can include at will, and you can define these fragments in include files.
-To use these fragments, you just use the name as the tag.
+To use these fragments, you just use the name of the fragment as the tag.
 This essentially gives you the ability to create your own template language.
 When you use a custom tag, you can also include parameters that will replace placeholders in your fragment, giving you even more power to your custom tags.